Unfrozen Winter Winners Enjoy Their Disney Cruise

-You might recall the cute Hall family who were the winners of our Unfrozen Winter contest earlier this year.
-Check out their adorable snowman submission!
+You might recall the precious Hall family who were the winners of our Unfrozen Winner contest earlier this year.
+They won by submitting this precious snowman photo:

-A1 Chesney Service Experts sent the Halls on a Disney Cruise and paid for airfare for four.
-Bradley and Rebecca took their two oldest kids, Korbin and Brooke, on their Disney Cruise earlier this summer.
-Korbin and Brooke had never been on a cruise before and Rebecca and Bradley hadn’t been in about 10 years.
+A1 Chesney Service Experts sent the family on a Disney Cruise and paid for airfare for four.
+Mom and Dad (Rebecca and Bradley) took their two oldest youngsters, Korbin and Brooke, on their Disney Cruise in July this year.
+This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

-“I can’t even begin to explain the amount of fun we had and how truly unbelievable the whole experience was,” wrote Rebecca.
-“It was a getaway we could have never made happen on our own.
+“I can’t begin to explain all the fun we had and how seriously magnificent the whole experience was,” wrote Rebecca.
+“It was a trip we could have never made happen on our own.
 Disney does cruising right!”

-The Hall family was kind enough to give us their itinerary and some pictures from their incredible trip.
-If you’re thinking about going on a Disney Cruise, or just want to find out what it’s all about, keeping reading for the highlights from the Hall’s vacation.
+The Halls were sweet enough to send over their itinerary and some photos from their incredible trip.
+If you want to a Disney Cruise, or just curious what it’s all about, check out the highlights from the Hall’s cruise.

 Monday

-We were on the water for a couple days (Saturday and Sunday) and then docked in Tortola, British Virgin Islands.
-We had reservations for a Catamaran and went out with four different families all day.
-It was Korbin and Brooke’s first time snorkeling and they loved it.
-We saw turtles and stingrays – it was probably the most fun experience of the whole trip!
+We sailed for two days (Saturday and Sunday) and then landed in Tortola, British Virgin Islands.
+We reserved a Catamaran and went out with four different families all day.
+It was my kids’ first time snorkeling and they were in heaven.
+We saw turtles and stingrays – it was quite possibly the most fun experience of the entire trip!

 Tuesday

-We sailed from Tortola to St. Thomas in the American Virgin Islands, where we got to do more snorkeling, got to swim, and bummed around on the beach.
-The water was actually that turquoise blue you always see in pictures – truly perfect.
+We went from Tortola to St. Thomas in the American Virgin Islands, where we were able to snorkel some more, went swimming, and bummed around on the beach.
+The water was really that turquoise blue that you see in movies – truly perfect.

 Thursday

-We traveled all day Wednesday and then ported at Castaway Cay, Disney’s Cruise Line Guest-Only Island.
-The water was very blue and had clear visibility underneath, so of course that meant more snorkeling!
-They had hidden Mickey Mouses you could find underwater, which helped make up for the fact there weren’t as many fish.
-They also had an 18 and older beach which we took advantage of while the kids played basketball, pool, and shuffleboard.
-Castaway Cay had employees everywhere to watch the kids so we (Mom and Dad) laid out and enjoyed a daiquiri.
-It was just like a floating Disneyland!
+We were on the ship all day Wednesday and then docked at Castaway Cay, Disney’s Cruise Line Guest-Only Island.
+The water was incredibly blue and had clear visibility below, so of course we had to do more snorkeling!
+They had hidden Mickey Mouses you could find underwater, which was nice because there weren’t as many fish.
+They also had an 18 and older beach which we enjoyed while the kids played basketball, pool, and shuffleboard.
+The island had employees everywhere to help take care of the kids so we (Bradley and Rebecca) laid out and drank a daiquiri.
+It’s like a floating Disneyland!

 Aboard

-It gives me goosebumps reminiscing about everything on the cruise ship – it was all so fun and amazing!
-They have a “Midship Detective Agency” where you pick the mystery you want to solve and Disney gives you a card so you can write down all your clues.
-When you put the card up to a painting, the painting springs to life – it speaks to the group, tells you about the mystery you are trying to solve, and gives you clues and directions.
-One mystery lasted two hours because we were running all over the cruise ship.
+It gives me goosebumps remembering everything on the boat – everything was all so fun and amazing!
+They have a “Midship Detective Agency” where you select the mystery you want to solve and Disney gives you a card so you can keep track of all your clues.
+When you hold the card up to a painting, it comes to life – it speaks to the group, tells you about the mystery you are solving, and gives you hints and directions.
+One mystery took us two hours because we were running all over the cruise ship.

-They are continually playing first-run movies out near the pool so we got to enjoy Finding Dory, Big Friendly Giant, Alice Through the Looking Glass, and Jungle Book.
-We also got to ride the Aqua Duct, which is a large slide that zooms you up and down and swings you out above the boat!
+They are always running first-run movies out by the pool so we got to enjoy Finding Dory, Big Friendly Giant, Alice Through the Looking Glass, and Jungle Book.
+We also got to ride the Aqua Duct, which is a large slide that shoots you up and down and swings you out above the boat!

-The whole group went Goofy Golfing and the cruise also has games like foosball, basketball, and a Tween Club called Edge with events like scavenger hunts and more.
+We went Goofy Golfing and Disney Cruises also have other games and a Tween Club called Edge with things like scavenger hunts, get to you know you games, and more.

-It’s so easy to find characters on the ship – you only have to wait a few minutes versus a half-hour or more at Disneyland.
-We got to see about two a day, and one day we got five in a row!
-They also have multiple versions of the characters, including Captain Mickey, Traditional Mickey, etc.
+It’s very easy to see characters on the boat – you only have to wait a few minutes versus a half-hour or more at Disneyland.
+We saw about two each day, and one day we met five in a row!
+They also have multiple versions of the characters, such as Captain Mickey, Traditional Mickey, etc.

-The stateroom was amazing!
+The actual room was incredible!
 Ours included an ocean view room with a large porthole and window seat.
-The stateroom was a perfect size and all four of us were comfortable and never felt smothered.
+Our provinceroom was a really good size and all four of us were cozy and never felt smushed.

 Dining

-You rotate through three restaurants.
-Enchanted Garden has cool flower lights on the ceiling that open and close and the colors change on the ceiling throughout your meal and Royal Court was extremely elegant and reminded me of Cinderella.
-The food is very gourmet and they have a good selection.
-My oldest tried everything, including escargot at the Royal Court.
+You go between three restaurants.
+Enchanted Garden has cool flower lights on the ceiling that open and close and the colors change on the ceiling during your meal and Royal Court was extremely elegant and reminded me of Cinderella.
+The meals are very gourmet and they have a good variety.
+Korbin tried everything, even the escargot at the Royal Court.
 (He said it tasted like dirt!)

-Animators Palette is animation-themed and they give you markers on your table so you can illustrate a figure.
-They provide a tutorial on how to draw a figure, then they pick up the drawings and at the end of your meal, they animate your drawings on big screens.
-You have no warning!
-They choreograph them to music and place them in Disney films.
-Brooke is our artist so she did really well with hers and was thrilled – the rest of us weren’t quite as proud
+Animators Palette is animation-themed and they leave markers on your table so you can sketch a figure.
+They give you a tutorial on how to draw a figure, then they pick up the drawings and at the very end of dinner, they animate your drawings on these screens on the wall.
+You have no idea it’s coming!
+They choreograph them to music and position them in Disney films.
+Our daughter is our artist so she did really well with hers and was ecstatic – the rest of us weren’t quite as polished

 Like Service Experts on Facebook to watch for our next great contest!